schoolhelps/selfiestation-proto/How_To.md

 ```
 sudo reboot
 ```
-If it prompts for a password, it's `raspberry`.
+If it prompts for a password it's `raspberry`.